SecGen/SecGen/modules/services/unix/http/apache/README.md

 ##### `proxy_pass`

 Specifies an array of `path => URI` values for a [ProxyPass](https://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypass) configuration.
-Default: undef.
-Parameters and location options can optionally be added as an array.
+Defaults to 'undef'.
+Optionally parameters can be added as an array.

 ``` puppet
 apache::vhost { 'site.name.fdqn':